Maattrraan: Plot

-Vimalan is declared brain dead, and his heart is transplanted into Akilan.
-After the twins are separated through a surgery that results in Vimalan's total death, Akilan and Anjali are depressed.
-Anjali moves on and falls for Akilan.
-Sudha is warned that Energion is adulterated, and she confronts her husband, who asks the food safety department to raid their company.
-To her surprise, Energion is just declared safe and hygienic.
-Meanwhile, Akilan discovers that his father is behind Vimalan's and Volga's deaths by tracking his assistant Dinesh.
-He gets hold of the pen-drive that contains several photos, where ingredients used as cattle feed at their farm are declared as very unsafe to eat.
-The beginning of the scheme is traced back to the European republic of Ukraine.
+Vimal is declared brain-dead, and his heart is transplanted to Akhil.
+After the brothers are separated through a surgery, which results in Vimal's total death, Akhil and Anjali become depressed.
+Sudha is warned that Energion is adulterated, and confronts Ramachandran, who asks the food safety department to inspect their company.
+To her surprise, Energion is declared safe and hygienic.
+Meanwhile, Akhilan captures Prathap, who is then killed by an oncoming train.
+Akhilan tracks down Dinesh, using Prathap's phone.
+He finds the pen drive that contains several documents declaring that the ingredients supplied at the cattle farm are unsafe to eat.
+It is also revealed that the scheme was planned in Punjab.

-Accompanied by Anjali, Akilan sets out to solve the mystery.
-They get her friend Ashok's help who is an official in the Indian Embassy in Ukraine, but he is killed by Dinesh, who followed them there.
-The photos are revealed to be athletes who were competing as Unified team under the Olympic flag in the 1992 Summer Olympics.
-The athletes were declared dead in a plane crash.
-The investigation leads them to the army medical research centre.
-The truth is then revealed that Energion was, in fact originally a steroid invented by Ramachandran to improve the performance of the athletes at the world games.
-Despite the country performing well, some athletes began suffering from similar health problems leading to their deaths, and that their death from a plane crash was faked to avoid national shame.
-They also learn that the adulterant in Energion could only be detected using an ionization enhancer.
-After being assaulted by a local mafia led by Dinesh, Akilan manages to kill him and takes the ingredients back to India.
+Accompanied by Anjali, Akhil sets out to solve the mystery.
+They seek the help of Anjali's friend, Ashok, who works for the Indian Embassy in Ukraine.
+However, Ashok is killed by Dinesh, who tracked him down.
+They discover photos showing athletes competing under the USSR in the 1992 Summer Olympics.
+The athletes in the photos were declared dead in a plane crash.
+They discover at an army research center that Ramachandran created Energion as a steroid to improve the performance of athletes at the Olympics.
+Despite the country performing well, the athletes became unwell from the ingredients of the steroid, leading to their deaths.
+The plane crash was fabricated to avoid national shame.
+They learn that the Energion could only be detected using an ionization enhancer.
+Dinesh tracks them down and proceeds to attack them.
+Akhil manages to kill his goons, including Dinesh.
+Akhil discovers that Ramachandran sent Dinesh to kill Vimal and Volga.

-Once they are in India, Ramachandran is exposed and is about to be arrested.
-Akilan requests his father to surrender but finds out that he and his brother are just a result of their father's failed experiment and that he and his brother are actually made up of several talented people's DNA.
-Ramachandran states that he used the whole society as his research lab through Energion.
-His leg is then crushed by a rock after being unsuccessful in killing his son.
-Akilan leaves his father to die at the hands of rats which chew on his flesh.
-Akilan is conferred national recognition for bravery.
-He later marries Anjali, and they become parents to twins.
+He takes the ingredients back to India and exposes Ramachandran.
+As Ramachandran is about to be arrested, Akhil requests him to surrender and finds out that he and Vimal are a result of his father's failed experiment.
+He and Vimal were made up of several talented people's DNA.
+Ramachandran reveals that he used society to create Energion.
+Ramachandran attempts to kill Akhilan, but his leg is crushed by a falling rock.
+Mournfully, Akhil leaves his father to die by letting rats chew his flesh.
+Antidotes are given to all the children who drank Energion across the country, and Akhil is given national recognition for his work.
+Sometime later, Akhil and Anjali get married and become parents to conjoined twins.